m3g/CellListMap.jl/README.md

 The example above can be run with `CellListMap.test5()`.
 The example `CellListMap.test6()` of [examples.jl](https://github.com/m3g/CellListMap.jl/blob/8661ae692abf3f44094f1fc41076c464300729b6/src/examples.jl#L219) describes a similar problem but *without* periodic boundary conditions.
 Depending on the distribution of points it is a faster method than usual ball-tree methods.

-### Neighbour list
+### Neighbor list

-In this example we compute the complete neighbour list, of all pairs of atoms which are closer than the desired cutoff.
+In this example we compute the complete neighbor list, of all pairs of atoms which are closer than the desired cutoff.
 The implementation returns a vector of tuples, in which each tuple contains the indexes of the atoms and the corresponding distance.
 The empty `pairs` output array will be split in one vector for each thread, and reduced with a custom reduction function.

 ```julia
 # Function to be evalulated for each pair: push pair if d<cutoff